prototypefund/Digital_Bargeld-docs/core/api-wire.rst

       // used.
 An exception is the "exchange-fakebank", where any debit account can be
       // specified, as it is automatically created.
       debit_account: string;
     }

+  .. ts:def:: AddIncomingResponse

+    interface AddIncomingResponse {

+      // Timestamp that indicates when the wire transfer will be executed.
+      // In cases where the wire transfer gateway is unable to know when
+      // the wire transfer will be executed, the time at which the request
+      // has been received and stored will be returned.
+      // The purpose of this field is for debugging (humans trying to find
+      // the transaction) as well as for taxation (determining which
+      // time period a transaction belongs to).
+      timestamp: Timestamp;

+      // Opaque of the transaction that the bank has made.
+      row_id: SafeUint64;
+    }